Once you have narrowed down the specific area in which you want to work, the next step is to start looking at job adverts for those sort of roles.

 In a job application, you must explicitly state how you meet the points set-out in the Personal Specification.
 I won’t write too much here about how to write good applications – this has already been covered in brilliant blog posts by Mark Carnall of the Oxford University Museum of Natural History and Rupert Shepherd of the National Gallery.
-They key thing is to address each of the criteria, point-by-point, and in the order that they appear on the Personal Specification.
+The key thing is to address each of the criteria, point-by-point, and in the order that they appear on the Personal Specification.

 The chances are that, if fresh out of university, you won’t meet all of the criteria.
 Do not despair.
 You are being given a golden opportunity to identify the skills gaps that you will need to redress in order to get ahead.
 Go through the specification, and see which of the criteria you do and do not meet.
-Do this for the specifications of several roles you think you might be interested in.
+Do this for the specifications of several roles in which you think you might be interested.
 If you consistently fall down on the same few criteria, then these are your key weaknesses and addressing them should be your priority.

 Let’s have a look at what a typical specification for a collections-type role might look like:

 |An undergraduate degree in a relevant subject||E|

 |A postgraduate qualification in Museum Studies or similar subject, or commensurate experience working or volunteering in a museum||D|

 |A good working knowledge of a museum database or collections management system||E|

 |Experience with museum documentation procedures and knowledge of the SPECTRUM standard||E|